This article accompanies the feature "An Educator's Journey Toward Multiple Intelligences."

 This K-5 magnet school in Jacksonville, Florida, uses what staffers refer to as the "eight kinds of smart" in all its practices.
 In fact, says magnet lead teacher Judy Bullard, "multiple intelligences is our theme, and parents choose our school because of that."
 Teachers' lesson plans highlight all eight intelligences and incorporate them into daily instruction as often as possible, and kids often get to choose how they'll pursue and present information.

 For a history project, students strong in logical-mathematical ability might create time-sequence charts.
-Visual-spatial learners can paint a mural about a historical period; bodily-kinesthetic kids might reenact great scenes from history, while the musical learners can make an instrument and then compose a piece for it.
+Students who prefer visual or spatial learning can paint a mural about a historical period; kids who prefer physical activities might reenact great scenes from history, while learners who like music can make an instrument and then compose a piece for it.
 The school surveys to find out how individual kids learn best, and teachers work to improve the stronger intelligences and help students gain strength in other areas.

 These schools in the Chino Valley Unified School District, in Chino, California, formally assess students at the beginning of the year using a variety of methods, including the Teele Inventory of Multiple Intelligences (TIMI).

 At Country Springs, teachers design lesson plans around individual student interests.
 Whatever the topic -- English, history, math -- teachers allow for different types of learning by giving students choices.
 A book report?
-Kids might present a poem or write a skit (which classmates perform); musical kids can create a rap or song, while visual-spatial students can choose to present material via picture or graph.
+Kids might present a poem or write a skit (which classmates perform), create a rap or song, or choose to present material via picture or graph.
 Sixth graders learn geography, for example, by singing about the "seven silly continents," and learn history by creating timelines of their own lives -- with some kids creating scrapbooks and others making videos.

 Edwin Rhodes teachers screen each child at the beginning of the year to reveal his or her two dominant intelligences.
 "Results are shared with parents," says school principal Sue Roche, "so if we know a child is especially bodily-kinesthetic, we give parents and kids tips on ways to learn and study for tests."
 Fifth-grade teacher Nancy Taylor knows her class is filled with bodily-kinesthetic and musical learners; she infuses lessons on density and volume with activities for different intelligences by asking, for instance, "How do we act out density?" and encourages kids to make up jingles about evaporation or condensation.
 "Teachers can get bogged down with paper and pencils, so they're not harnessing all the intelligences," says Roche.
 "They'll think they don't have time for other kinds of lessons.
 My philosophy is, you don't have time not to do those things."